royby12/homebridge-http-tasmota-sprinkler/README.md

 # homebridge-http-tasmota-sprinkler

-Based on Tasmota Pulsetime function
+This plugin rely on Tasmota Pulsetime function to reduce the dependency of shutdown by API

 JSON Config:

+'''
  {
     "accessory": "HttpSprinkler",
     "name": "Sprinkler backyard",